MetaSUB/CAP2/README.md

 | DB         | HMP Similarity   | x               | x             | x             |
 | DB         | KrakenUniq       | x               |               |               |
 |            |                  |                 |               |               |

+## Notes

+ - `samtools` needed to be manually installed on my mac
+ - several tests still failing on CircleCI but passing on my laptop, not clear why.
+Myabe something to do with perl

 ## License